wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-Here are four main reasons why people like you love Zedity:
+Here are four main reasons why you're going to love Zedity:

 * **Very Easy for Anyone**: finally, you don't have to deal with HTML, CSS and JavaScript coding any longer!
 Zedity enables you to create your content entirely visually, as naturally as if you're sketching on a piece of paper.
 HTML5 code is automatically generated for you, totally hassle-free!